IE-482-582/Final-Project---Maze-Runners/README.md

 ## Running the Voice Recognizer.

-- For launching the speech recognizer, open a new terminal window.
+- Open a new terminal window.
+For launching the speech recognizer.

 ```
   cd ~/catkin_ws/src/rbx1/rbx1_speech/launch/